shubhamkurkute/ThinkNotes/ThinkNotes/ML/MLContents/Classification/Imbalanced Classification.md

 **Disadvantages of Random Undersampling:**
 - **Loss of information:** Removing samples from the majority class can lead to loss of important information.
 - **Overfitting:** The model might overfit to the remaining data, especially if the dataset is small.

+#### Ensemble methods for Imbalanced Data

+##### Balanced Random Forest
+It is ensembling learning method designed to handle class imbalance in classification.
+It modifies the standard Random forest algorithm to address the imbalance issue by combining random undersampling of the majority class with power of ensembling.

+**How Balanced Random Forest Works**
+1. **Sampling**: In each iteration, instead of using the entire majority class, BRF randomly samples a subset of the majority class that is equal in size to the minority class.
+This creates a balanced subset of the data for training each tree.
+2. **Tree Construction**: A decision tree is trained on this balanced subset.
+Each tree in the forest is built using a different balanced subset of the data.
+3. **Ensemble Learning**: The final model is an ensemble of these trees.
+Predictions are made by averaging the predictions of all trees or by majority vote.